 - Charge a tenant a security deposits as part of their move-in costs.

 - Evict a tenant for violating the terms of the lease agreement.

 - Draft lease policies, such as pet or smoking policies.

-- Enter the property to carry out important responsibilities as outlined by the lease agreement.
+- Enter the North Carolina property to carry out important responsibilities as outlined by the rental agreement.

 - Treating tenants fairly as per the provisions of the North Carolina Fair Housing laws.

 - Responding to maintenance requests on time.